Dedicated Studies Group provides in-house expertise

 Our services don’t stop with the issuance of a study report.
 As a matter of routine, every report contains comprehensive documentation detailing all system deficiencies and options to mitigate them.
-As a one-stop shop for our clients, Saber Power offers field mitigation services through our Engineering, Construction and Field Services divisions.
+As a one-stop shop for our clients, Saber Power offers field mitigation services through our Engineering, Turnkey Solutions and Field Services divisions.
 In this capacity, we address things such as mis-coordination, inadequate protection, NEC violations, excessive arc flash levels, motor starting issues, low power factor, non-functional or outdated equipment and poor voltage regulation.Our mitigation services include items such as:

 - Protective device re-calibration

 - Protective device replacement

 - Arc flash sensor additions either stand-alone or multi-conditional dependent

 - Relay logic modifications